Magpies

 I finish my breakfast and get up to lean on the terrace wall to look in to the field beyond the garden.
 Daydreaming a little, also contemplating on pondering around the garden with my furry gang.
 Some days we are lucky to see a large family of wild boars that roam down from the hills on the sniff for food, that sometimes cross our street to go up in to the wooded field and the hill on the other side of our suburb road.
 But lately I have noticed a small flock of Magpies, maybe five or six of them.
 Sitting on the wall too, now my cats are focused.

-I watch too as they hop around in the bushes or on the grassy lows, jumping in to branches or swooping up and down and around them, darting, hopping some more, wandering and calling to each other.
+I watch with my pack as they hop around in the bushes or on the grassy lows, jumping in to branches or swooping up and down and around them, darting, hopping some more, wandering and calling to each other.
 A moment of play.
 I see them every few days doing the same thing and see swallows sitting on surrounding tree branches and the garden fence watching them too from a distance, as if they are intrigued more than I am at how playful they are, as if they have an element of envy, asking themselves if they could do that too or maybe even join in.

 I have the sudden need to Wikipedia 'Magpies'.
 I have the Wikipedia urge quite frequently to be honest, I get my info booster shot on a regular basis.
 With graduating from university in my late-thirties, in the last decade I also realise I have an insatiable appetite to learn more than ever - why the f**k wasn't I like this at school?
 To learn in everything; in a job, in my relationship, even more about my friends after all these years, in my chosen sport of Hockey when most players my age are hanging up their sticks, if not already.
 Bruce Lee was not wrong when he said: "Life itself is your teacher and you are in a constant state of learning".
 The exam is always after the lesson unfortunately, c'est la vie.
 I suppose you have to live a little first so you can live a lot afterwards.